MutsaSanyamahwe/cv-matching-system/README.md

 # AI-Powered CV & Job Description Matching System

 ## Overview
 This project is an AI-powered system designed to analyze CVs and job descriptions and provide a fit score indicating how well a candidate matches a job.
-It combines text processing, NLP, and machine learning techniques to extract skills, compare semantic content, and identify gaps in qualifications.
+It combines **text processing, NLP**, and **machine learning techniques** to extract skills, compare semantic content, and identify gaps in qualifications.
 The system is built to demonstrate a real-world application of AI in recruitment automation while being scalable and deployable.

 **Important** This system is not 100% accurate.
 AI can identify explicit skills and patterns, but implicit experience, context, and nuanced soft skills may not always be detected.
 It is mean to only be a supportive tool and accuracy depends on the quality of the CV and job description.